The Deer Hunter: Vietnam and the Russian roulette scenes

-De Niro and Savage performed their own stunts in the fall into the river, filming the 30 ft drop fifteen times in two days.
-During the helicopter stunt, the skids caught on the rope bridge as the helicopter rose, which threatened to seriously injure De Niro and Savage.
+De Niro and Savage performed their own stunts in the fall into the river, filming the 30 ft drop 15 times in two days.
+During the helicopter stunt, the skids got caught on the rope bridge as the helicopter ascended, threatening to seriously injure De Niro and Savage.
 The actors gestured and shouted to the crew in the helicopter to warn them.
 Footage of this is included in the film.

 According to Cimino, De Niro requested a live cartridge in the revolver for the scene in which he subjects John Cazale's character to an impromptu game of Russian roulette, to heighten the intensity of the situation.
-Cazale agreed without protest, but obsessively rechecked the gun before each take to make sure that the live round was not next in the chamber.
+Cazale agreed without protest, but obsessively rechecked the gun before each take to be sure that the live round was not in the next chamber.

-While appearing later in the film, the first scenes shot upon arrival in Thailand were the hospital sequences between Walken and the military doctor.
+Although appearing later in the film, the first scenes shot in Thailand were the hospital sequences between Walken and the military doctor.
 Deeley believed that this scene was "the spur that would earn him an Academy Award".

-In the final scene in the gambling den between Mike and Nick, Cimino had Walken and De Niro improvise in one take.
+In the final scene between Mike and Nick in the gambling den, Cimino had Walken and De Niro improvise in one take.
 His direction to his actors: "You put the gun to your head, Chris, you shoot, you fall over and Bobby cradles your head."